Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 	3. Learn from experience
 	4. Make appropriate choices given it's limitations (perceptual / computational )
 - An agent is **rational** achieves the best outcome when uncertainty is involved.
 AI focuses on building the general principles for rational agent and how to construct them.
-- A **Computational** agent can make explainable decisions and is implemented through computation eg [[Markov_chains|markov chains]].
+- A **Computational** agent can make explainable decisions and is implemented through computation eg [[Markov_chains|Markov chains]].
 These decisions should be able to be broken down

 ## AI goals

-- **Scientific goal**: understand the principles of intelligent behaviour often by analysis of other intelligent agents and experimentation.
-Focused on building only empirical systems
-- **Engineering goal**: constructing intelligent agents that can be used in real-world applications.
+- Two primary types of goals exists in AI, scientific and engineering.
+Each of these goals aims to achieve distinct objectives within the broader field of AI.
+- Both of these goals also feed into each other, creating new goals

+### Scientific goals
+- Focused on understanding the principles underlying intelligence and cognitive processes
+- This involves simulating models to explain and validate the mechanisms behind intelligence

+### Engineering goals
+- Focuses on building intelligent applications that autonomously perform tasks
+- This involves seeking to improve productivity in solving practical problems
 ## Business benefits of AI
 - Workflow automation (eliminate repetitive tasks)
 - Enhance creative tasks (allow more creative exploration)